spatie/sheets/README.md

 Laravel will auto-discover and register the `SheetsServiceProvider`, so no further setup is required.

-After installing, you can publish the `sheets.php` configuration file:
+After installing, you can optionally publish the `sheets.php` configuration file:

 ```
 php artisan vendor:publish --provider="Spatie\Sheets\SheetsServiceProvider" --tag="config"